-Version 4.0: In the last 6 months, how often was it easy to get this treatment or counseling for your child?
+• Version 4.0: In the last 6 months, how often was it easy to get appointments for your child with specialists?

-The question is asked of parents who answer "Yes" to the CAHPS screener question immediately preceding it.
-This screener question asks parents, "In the last 6 months, did you get or try to get treatment or counseling for your child for an emotional, developmental, or behavioral problem?"
-(Note, here and elsewhere in this documentation, the word "parent" is inclusive of all caregivers that CAHPS allows to respond on behalf of a child, including biological parents, legal guardians, or other family members [CMS, 2012]).
-A high percentage of parents responding "Usually" or "Always" to the availability question reflects parents' ability to access treatment or counseling services in a timely manner for children perceived to be in need of that care.
-A parent's inability or difficulty in obtaining treatment or counseling services for a child may lead to further distress or negative emotional outcomes for the child.
+The question is asked of parents who answer "Yes" to the CAHPS screener question regarding whether parents made specialist appointments for their children.
+(Note, here and elsewhere in this report, the word "parent" is inclusive of all caregivers that CAHPS allows to respond on behalf of a child, including biological parents, legal guardians, or other family members [CMS, 2012].)
+A high percentage of parents responding "Usually" or "Always" to this question reflects parents' ability to access specialty medical services in a timely manner for children in need of specialty care.
+A parent's inability or difficulty in obtaining timely appointments for specialist care for a child may lead to negative health outcomes for the child.

-This Q-METRIC measure assesses the degree of reporting for this parent-reported rating of the availability of care.
-This information, particularly if reporting includes data for each health plan or other consumer options, may lead to improved choices for healthcare consumers while allowing Medicaid programs to assess the adequacy of their provider options for treatment or counseling and/or their efforts around care coordination.
+This measure assesses the degree of reporting for this parent-reported rating of the availability of care.
+Accessible information, particularly if reporting includes data for each health plan or other consumer options, may lead to improved choices for healthcare consumers while allowing Medicaid programs to assess the adequacy of their specialist-provider methods and/or their efforts around care coordination.